-MOOC Global Statistics – Composite indicators for international comparisons
+MOOC Global Statistics - Composite Indices for International Comparisons

 The number of constructed composite indices used internationally is growing very fast; however, although quantitative techniques’ complexity has increased dramatically, education and training in this area have lagged behind.
 Consequently, indices’ simple numbers, expected to synthesize quite complex issues, are often presented to the public and used in political debates without proper emphasis on their intrinsic limitations and correct interpretations.